-ITH has proposed expenditure of approximately \$28.2 million dollars in 2010 for further evaluation of the Livengood project.
-This budget will be allocated to drilling, geological and geotechnical analysis of the deposit, metallurgical and comminution studies, facilities site planning, environmental and social base line studies, and completion of a Preliminary Economic Assessment.
-The budget is significant, but appropriate for the studies and drilling planned and feasible within the time allocated and the company has sufficient funds to accomplish this goal.
-The authors recommend implementation of this program in order to accomplish ITH's goal of advancing the Livengood project.
+ITH plans expenditure of approximately \$37.5 million dollars in 2011 for the continuation of exploration, definition and condemnation drilling, and for technical studies to produce the PFS.
+This expenditure is further subdivided into \$21M for completion of the PFS on the heap leaching operation by mid-year and then an additional \$16.5M for expansion of the PFS to investigate the inclusion of a mill in the project.
+This budget will be allocated to drilling, geological and geotechnical analysis of the deposit, metallurgical and comminution studies, facilities site planning, environmental and social base line studies, and project component design.
+The budget is significant, but appropriate for the studies and drilling planned and feasible within the time allocated.